-A person who suffers a personal injury usually hires a lawyer on the basis of a contingent fee – most often a 1/3 contingent fee.
-That is, the person who has suffered the personal injury does not have to pay any attorneys fees until their claim is resolved and money has been recovered for them.
-If no money is recovered, the client does not owe any attorneys fees or expenses.
+We are often asked how much does a lawyer charge on an accident injury case.
+A person who suffers a personal injury in Minnesota can usually hire a lawyer on the basis of a contingent fee – most often a 1/3 contingent fee.
+That means the person who has suffered the personal injury does not have to pay any attorneys’ fees up front and does not receive bills for hourly work by the lawyer.
+Instead, the lawyer only charges the client, and the client only pays the lawyer, when their claim is resolved and money has been recovered for them.
+The lawyer is paid out of the settlement.

-For example, sometimes we start working on an automobile case that later involves no claim because our client makes a complete recovery, and does not meet the threshold requirement.
-Of course, then, we charge no costs or fees, i.e. there was no cost to the client.
-However, we have also had many situations where our client at first does not initially seem to have a significant injury, but later learns that their injury is quite severe.
+For example, there are a few cases every year where our lawyers start working on a car accident case that later turns out to not allow a claim because our client’s injuries heal well, and they do not meet the threshold requirement for an injury settlement.
+If that happens, we charge no costs or fees, i.e. there is no cost to the client.
+However, we are still willing to take these cases because we have also had many situations where our client initially does not seem to have a significant injury, but later learns that their injury is quite severe.

 Unlike some law firms, we also pay for all of our clients’ costs until their case is resolved.
 These costs may include obtaining medical records and doctors’ reports, court filing fees, deposition costs, and investigation costs.
 We are only reimbursed these costs when money is recovered at the end of the case.
 However, if there is no recovery for you, we do not send you a bill for the costs we incurred on your case – we write that off.

 For each client, we put our contingency fee agreement in writing.
-The agreement is signed by the client and the attorney, and the client gets a copy of the agreement right from the beginning.
+The agreement is signed by the client and the injury attorney, and the client gets a copy of the agreement right from the beginning.